Can a Parent Be Charged with Kidnapping?

 Option 2: Temporary Emergency Custody Order

 A second option is filing for a Temporary Emergency Custody Order—especially if the parent has fled or is refusing to cooperate with a court’s custody order.

 The court will look to one of five reasons in assessing an order for temporary custody:

 - Provide continuing stability in a deteriorating situation

 - Prevent a child’s removal from the jurisdiction

-- Return the child to an appropriate custodian
+- Return the child to the lawful custodian

-- Protect the child from harm, neglect or abuse
+- Protect the child from harm, neglect, abuse or emotional harm

 With all of these options, you’d do best to seek a reputable and experienced family law attorney to get your kids back and stabilize your family.
 For more information on this area, see our overview of family law.

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you